-Developer shall perform all aesthetics and landscaping Construction Work in compliance with the requirements of this Section CR 450.

-7 Developer shall perform all aesthetics and landscaping Construction Work in accordance with

-8 the standards, manuals, and guidelines listed in Table 450-1.
+- 2 450.1 GENERAL REQUIREMENTS - 3 Developer shall perform all aesthetics and landscaping Construction Work in compliance with - 4 the requirements of Section CR 450 of the TPs. - 5 450.2 ADMINISTRATIVE REQUIREMENTS - 6 450.2.1 Standards - 7 Developer shall perform all aesthetics and landscaping Construction Work in accordance with - 8 the standards, manuals, and guidelines listed in Table 450-1.